 Astaxanthin is a metabolite of canthaxanthin and zeaxanthin and contains the functional groups of ketones and hydroxyl (1).
 Like most other carotenoids, Astaxanthin is a lipid-soluble, colorful pigment.
 It obtains its color from the extended chain of conjugated double bonds that lie at the center of this chemical compound.
 This chain of double bonds also provides a strong antioxidant function to Astaxanthin as it leads to a region of decentralized electrons that can be donated to minimize the action of a reactive oxidizing molecule.

 Astaxanthin is predominantly of marine origin and possesses potent anti-inflammatory properties that have been demonstrated in several experimental and human studies.
 It can be found in yeast, microalgae, salmon, krill, trout, shrimp, crustaceans, crayfish, and the feathers of birds.
 It is responsible for the red color of cooked shellfish, and salmon meat.
 Unlike several carotenes, Astaxanthin is not converted to retinol, a form of vitamin A, in the human body, so Astaxanthin supplement does not result in vitamin A toxicity.
+The Pacific salmon gets its beautiful pink color from astaxanthin.

 Astaxanthin Health Benefits